Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Variational quantum algorithms

 The NIBP phenomenon poses a significant challenge to VQAs.
 It arises when noise in the circuit causes the gradient of the cost function, $\nabla C(\vec{\theta})$, to vanish exponentially with increasing circuit depth~\cite{Larocca2025}, namely the $L$ layers.
 This occurs because the output state $\rho_f(\vec{\theta})$ is driven towards the maximally mixed state, erasing the landscape features necessary for optimization.

-Our analytical framework provides a direct method for addressing this issue.
-The partial derivative of the cost function with respect to a single parameter $\theta_{k,l}$ (the $l$-th parameter in the $k$-th layer) is given by:
+Our analytical framework provides a direct method for mitigating this issue.
+In particular, while the exponential decay cannot be avoided, as shown in Ref.~\cite{Wang2021}, the presented formalism allows the selection of ansatzes that exhibit a slower decay.
+Going more into detail, the partial derivative of the cost function with respect to a single parameter $\theta_{k,l}$ (the $l$-th parameter in the $k$-th layer) is given by:

 The exponential decay characteristic of NIBPs is captured by the already studied terms $e^{(\sum_j \lambda_{i_j}^j)}$.
-Consequently, the introduced noise resilience index, $\lambda_M$, can also be directly connected to the gradient magnitude.
-In other terms, the parameterized circuits that minimize $\lambda_M$ are also the ones that mitigate NIBPs the most.
+Consequently, the introduced noise resilience index, $\mathcal{V}$, can also be directly connected to the gradient magnitude.
+In other terms, the parameterized circuits that minimize $\mathcal{V}$ are also the ones that mitigate NIBPs the most.